Viacheslav1510/Portfolio_Project_1-Explore_Ukraine/README.md

 - Icons for logo and media links were taken from [Font Awesome](https://fontawesome.com/)
 - The creation of the [404 page](https://viacheslav1510.github.io/Portfolio_Project_1-Explore_Ukraine/Pulp%20Fiction) was inspired by Pulp Fiction movie.
 ## Acknowledgements
+- I would like to thank [Code Institute](https://codeinstitute.net/ie/) for great course contents to help me build this website.
+- Thanks my mentor Mohammad Shami for his support, suggestions and inspiration.
+- I thank my wife for her support and ideas for this website.